Presenting a poster at a BOU conference

-All accepted poster authors will take part in the ‘Poster Orals’ session – a dedicated oral session in the main hall where all poster authors have just 30 seconds to present a single slide to introduce themselves and their work to the audience – its fast and fun!
+NOTE: all accepted poster authors will take part in the ‘Poster Orals’ session – a dedicated oral session in the main hall where all poster authors have 30 seconds to present a single slide to introduce themselves and their work to the audience – its fast and fun!
 You will be given advice on this if selected for presentation.

-If you wish to submit a poster to a BOU conference, please read the following guidelines carefully:
+If you wish to submit a poster, or have had a poster accepted for presentation at a BOU conference, please read the following guidelines carefully:

 - Subject can be any aspect of ornithology but priority will be given to the conference theme.

-- Priority will be given to ECR submissions (with BOU ECRs being prioritised over non-BOU ECRs).
+- Priority will be given to ECR submissions (with BOU ECR members being prioritised over non-members).

 - A small number of poster places at each spring conference will be reserved for BOU ECR members delivering results from their PhD (on any aspect of ornithology, does not have to be linked to the conference theme)

-- All submissions are considered after the call for poster deadline (varies according to conference).
-We try to finalise quickly so that authors can be contacted within two weeks of the deadline closing.
+- All submissions are considered after the call for poster deadline (see individual conference details).
+We try to finalise those for presentation quickly so that authors are contacted within two weeks of the deadline closing.

 - Acceptance of a poster is on condition that the submitting author attends the conference to present the work.